 Here’s a layered haircut with side bangs that looks glamorous!
 When spiced up with waves, the style gives the locks lots of movement.
 The touch of bangs creates lift and softness around the face, so the tresses aren’t laying flat to the head.
 This long layered haircut with long side bangs is versatile.
 For ladies who want bangs but still want to pull the hair back, the side bangs hairstyle is advisable.

-Featuring a collarbone-length hairstyle with side bangs, amped up with copper streaks!
+Featuring a collarbone-length hairstyle with side bangs, amped up with copper!
 This cut has bangs to the sides that blend with the face-framing strands.
 They accent facial features very well.
-The layers are tapered down toward the back for a feathered and shag effect.
+The layers are tapered toward the back for a feathered and shag effect.

 This short pixie cut with side bangs can be both cute and edgy.
 It has that androgynous style that works with any outfit.